-- at this stage you can either introduce the concept of a tonal centre/home note, or you could do a more simplified version.
-It will depend on the age and capacity of the student.
+- at this stage you can either introduce the concept of a tonal centre/home note, or you could do a more simplified version, as appropriate to the individual student.

-- where to find the key signature of a piece
+- finding the key signature of a piece.

 - playing pieces in the following keys: